The Finest Class C on the Road

 Moving from one floorplan to another took some figuring out where to put things.
 Right after we picked our Navion up from our dealer (Transwest, north of Denver), we immediately drove to a local mall and parked it right in front of the Container Store.
 For the next two and a half hours, we walked in and out of the store trying various organizers.
 Everybody packs differently, but no matter what your storage theories are, a trip to a Container Store is highly recommended.

 Furniture.
 The centerpiece, and big deciding factor in switching to the J floorplan is the beyond spectacular U-shaped dinette.
 I talked about the great storage under the seats, but the seats themselves are worth mentioning.
 They are built like residential furniture with springs underneath the padding and Ultraleather's Primera covering.
 What this means is, unlike foam blocks, the long-term sitting comfort is much better.
-The Winnebago design engineers also came up with a fantastic fold-out footrest/ottoman solution that is so sturdy you can sit on it without worry when it's fully extended.
+The Winnebago design engineers also came up with a fantastic fold-out footrest/ottoman solution.
 Like the best loungers, the footrest tilts slightly forward for maximum comfort.

 One evening we actually had eight friends wrapped around the dinette for some apres dinner wine and conversation.
 For dinner, it does just fine for four.